catonetworks/terraform-cato-ipsec-aws/README.md

-# CATO VSOCKET AWS Terraform module
+# CATO IPSec AWS Terraform module

 Terraform module which creates an IPsec site in the Cato Management Application (CMA), and a primary and secondary IPsec tunnel from AWS to the Cato platform.